sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 succumb to the selective pressure of achieving arbitrary measures of success, rather than engaging with the things we're trying to produce[^arbitrary].

-We also tend to overlook that the sublime tool is not static.
+We also tend to overlook that the _all-purpose_ tool is not static.
 It has the potential to be a precision instrument, like a surgeon's scalpel.
 It can be mastered, adapted, the technique behind its use improved upon.